epfl-mobots/tdm-python/doc/notebooks.md

 leds_circle = v
 ```

+Variables accessed or changed in the notebook are synchronized with the robot only if the statements are located directly in notebook cells.
+This isn't automatically the case for functions, to let you decide when it's efficient to receive or send values to the robot.
+There are two ways to do it:
+- Function `get_var("var1", "var2", ...)` retrieves the value of variables `var1`, `var2` etc. and returns them in a tuple in the same order.
+The typical use is to unpack the tuple directly into variables in an assignment: `var1,var2,...=get_var("var1","var2",...)`; beware to have a trailing comma if you retrieve only one variable, else you'll get a plain assignment of the tuple itself.

+    Function `set_var(var1=value1,var2=value2,...)` sends new values to the robot.

+    Here is an example which sets the color of the robot to red or blue depending on its temperature:
+    ```
+    def f(temp_limit=30):
+        temperature, = get_var("temperature")
+        if temperature > temp_limit * 10:
+            set_variables({"leds_top": [32, 0, 0]})
+        else:
+            set_variables({"leds_top": [0, 10, 32]})
+    ```
+- To synchronized global variables whose names match the robot's, the function can be decorated with `@tdmclient.notebook.sync_var`.
+The effect of the decorator is to extend the function so that these variables are fetched at the beginning and sent back to the robot before the function returns.

+    Here is the same example:
+    ```
+    @tdmclient.notebook.sync_var
+    def f(temp_limit=30):
+        global temperature, leds_top
+        if temperature > temp_limit * 10:
+            leds_top = [32, 0, 0]
+        else:
+            leds_top = [0, 10, 32]
+    ```

 ### Custom events

 To retrieve data from the robot and process them further in your notebook, you can send events with `emit`.
 In the program below, we collects 20 samples of the front proximity sensor, one every 200ms (5 per second), i.e. during 4 seconds.